University Human Resources

 A: No,* you must purchase dental separately.
 We have linked the Dental brochure and summary of benefits under each plans website link.
 Please select your plan from above for more information.

-*Dental premiums for qualifying SAAs and Fellowship Recipients are fully paid by the University or external granting agency.
-No Enrollment Form is required for students on the SAA and Fellowship Recipients Plan.
+*Dental premiums for qualifying Fellowship Recipients are fully paid by the University or external granting agency.
+No Enrollment Form is required for students on the Fellowship Recipients Plan.
 Note: This does not apply to qualifying dependents.

 Q: Can I use a dental provider at IU School of Dentistry?